UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### click()

-This function simulates a click in the button.
+This function simulates a click of a button.

 ### **Properties**
 ***************************